jalukaharsh/undergrad-mathematics/README.md

 # mathematics

-This is a repository to make publicly available all the notes I took for mathematics courses in my undergraduate study.
+This is a repository to make publicly available all the notes I took/made for mathematics courses in my undergraduate study.
 Some are typeset, others are handwritten; some are lecture notes, others are summaries.
 A lot (most) of these are incomplete, and I make no promises of completing them.

 Here is a summary of which courses I made the notes for: